Guest post by my wonderful husband, who prepares our horseradish…..

 Horseradish contains significant amounts of cancer-fighting compounds called glucosinolates, which increase the liver’s ability to detoxify carcinogens and may suppress the growth of tumors.
 Although broccoli, Brussels sprouts, and other cruciferous vegetables also contain these compounds, horseradish has up to 10 times more glucosinolates than broccoli. (source)

-- Take one freshly uprooted Horseradish root (I’ve also seen them at Whole Foods and various farmers’ markets)
+1. Take one freshly uprooted horseradish root (I’ve also seen them at Whole Foods and various farmers’ markets).

-- Add peeled root and vinegar to high-powered blender
+3. Add peeled root and vinegar to a high-powered blender.

-- You’ll want to mix 1 part horseradish to .75 parts vinegar or until you get the familiar creamy sauce texture you prefer
+4. Blend on high until you have a pulpy texture and add vinegar as you mix.
+You’ll want to mix 1 part horseradish to .75 parts vinegar or until you get the familiar creamy sauce texture you prefer.

-- CAUTION: BE CAREFUL!
-Fresh Horseradish can be very pungent and burn your eyes and nose without ventilation
+5. Add a dash of salt to taste but I prefer without.
+CAUTION: BE CAREFUL!
+Fresh Horseradish can be very pungent and burn your eyes and nose without ventilation.

-- Fresh horseradish stores well for several months as long as it’s cool but starts to loose potency after 2 months
+8. Fresh horseradish stores well for several months as long as it’s cool but starts to lose potency after 2 months.

-- Pairs well with most pork products including ham, pork chops, slow cooked pulled pork, bratwursts.
-I also love it on roast beef, cured meats, chicken nuggets and of course with a Bloody Mary!
+9. Pairs well with most pork products including ham, pork chops, slow-cooked pulled pork, bratwursts.
+I also love it on roast beef, cured meats, chicken nuggets, and of course, with a Bloody Mary!

 Here is what the top looks like, we planted it in our yard to grow more!